 We minimize the data we collect about our users.
-Originally, this was because we didn't feel technically capable of protecting their data.
+Originally, this was because we didn't feel technically capable of protecting their data1.
 Today, we do it because it reduces friction and because we believe it's the right thing to do.
 That said, we also believe that account systems offer a lot of conveniences.
 The loginless system we've developed is an attempt to combine these two ideals into a persistent user identity without requiring any personally identifiable information (PII) such as an email, phone number, or password.

-An account system needs two things to be complete: restorability and syncability.
-Restorability refers to the ability to restore an identity that was previously tied to a device (think re-downloading an app on your phone and signing in again).
+An account system needs two things to be complete: restorability and syncability.2 Restorability refers to the ability to restore an identity that was previously tied to a device (think re-downloading an app on your phone and signing in again).
 Syncability refers to the ability to sync an identity to a new device from an existing one (think signing into your email account on your new phone).
 We describe the process of assigning, restoring, and syncing a user identity and how this process differs depending on device type.

 Assigning

 The first time a user visits the Coursicle web app or downloads a mobile app, we generate a random UUID server-side and set the UUID in the user's cookies (browser), iCloud key-value store (iOS), or Backup Service (Android).
-On the web app, we also fingerprint the user's browser, hash the fingerprint, and then send this hash to our server along with any application layer data that may help us re-identify the user later, such as which college they go to.
-We store their UUID and this hash together in our database, and on each new page they visit, we update the hash (if it has changed), to ensure we have the freshest hash for them.
+On the web app, we also fingerprint3 the user's browser,4 hash the fingerprint, and then send this hash to our server along with any application layer data that may help us re-identify the user later, such as which college they go to.
+We store their UUID and this hash together in our database,5 and on each new page they visit, we update the hash (if it has changed), to ensure we have the freshest hash for them.

 In addition to this UUID, we assign the user a picture selected randomly from a set of 350 hand-picked public domain images.
 This allows users to visually identify whether their device becomes disassociated with their UUID without memorizing it, since they will have become accustomed to seeing the same image each time they use Coursicle.
 We also display the last 6 characters of their UUID (which we refer to as a User ID) and a link to both a summary of the loginless system and opt-out options.